sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### The link did not open on my Mac right away

 The app works by syncing the link over iCloud from your iOS device to your Mac.
-This is usually instantaneous, but there can be situations that delay it (iCloud problems, network issues, etc).
+This is usually instantaneous, but there can be situations that delay it (iCloud problems, network issues, Low Power Mode, etc).
 This is unfortunately completely out of my control.

+#### Can you add a history screen to the iOS app?

+I don't plan to add this.
+I would like to keep the app focused on one thing and do it well.
+The app is for sending links from iOS to Mac.
+That's it.

 #### Can you support multiple Macs?